Skip to content

 A development application for SFD is a development application that is subject to an alternate development assessment pathway which aims to deliver development that is a priority to the State.

-State agencies and local governments have played a critical role in the declaration and assessment of development applications for SFD by providing advice to ensure that state interests and local government priorities are integrated.
+State agencies and local governments play a critical role in the declaration and assessment of development applications for SFD by providing advice to ensure that state and local government interests and priorities are integrated.

 • The key features of SFD include: